awexli/2D-Space-Shooter/README.md

 - bug: when killing enemy, enemy stops, but still detects collision for 2.5f seconds.
 Meaning player can still take damage multiple times if running into stopped enemy.
 >> fixed
 - visual bug: enemy spawning on top of destroyed enemy will cause flicker
+- bug: audio fighting to play over each other due to singe audiomanager

 ## Come back later
 - when enemy collides with shield, animation does not play